seandstewart/bardly/pending/tragedies/hamlet/uncut.md

 Out of my weakness and my melancholy,
 As he is very potent with such spirits,
 Abuses me to damn me: I'll have grounds
-More relative than this: the play 's the thing
+More relative than this: the play's the thing
 Wherein I'll catch the conscience of the king.

 *Exit*